Hosting and bandwidth provided by WebCentrix.net.

 • Technical limitations prevent the proper use of carriers other than AT&T for 3G in the US.

-Ultimately, if your mobile needs primarily lean toward consuming content rather than producing content, you want to travel with more than a handheld device, and you are not concerned by its limitations, the iPad could be a great choice for you and it could be well "worth" buying.
+At the time the original iPad was introduced, if your mobile needs primarily leaned toward consuming content rather than producing content, you wanted to travel with more than a handheld device, and you were not concerned by its limitations, the iPad could be a great choice for you.
+Now that it no longer supports a modern version of the iOS, most users would be better served by a newer iPad.

 Also see: